Azure/git-rest-api/README.md

 Instead of `npm start` run `npm build:watch` and in vscode press `F5`

+# Windows

+* Long path issue. libgit2(library behind nodegit) doesn't support windows long path feature.
+Which means some repo with long reference might not work on windows.
+You can test with other simpler repos on windows.
+You should however not use this in production on windows.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a